 For tenure, faculty must be promoted to Associate Professor, and must meet the expectations for that rank in each area of evaluation.
-Note that Tables 1,3 and 4 refer to all corps of instruction faculty at all stages of the career.
-Table 2 refers specifically to tenured and tenure-track faculty seeking promotion.
+Note that Tables 1, 3, and 4 refer to all corps of instruction faculty at all stages of the career.
+Table 2 refers specifically to tenured and tenure\track faculty seeking promotion.

 Clinical faculty rank (clinical assistant professor, clinical associate professor, or clinical professor) will be based largely on professional background, accomplishments, and experience.
 In the areas of teaching and professional service, clinical faculty are expected to adhere to the same standards of performance as tenured and tenured-track faculty.
-Likewise, for promotion in rank, clinical faculty are expected to demonstrate the same standards of performance as tenured and tenured-track faculty in
+Likewise, for promotion in rank, clinical faculty are expected to demonstrate the same standards of performance as tenured and tenured-track faculty of performance as tenured and tenured-track faculty.